 One factor that determines how long hot water tanks take to heat up is whether they use gas or electricity.
-A tank that uses gas will take 30-40 minutes to heat from empty where electric tanks can take twice as long.
+A tank that uses gas will take 30-40 minutes to heat from empty, whereas electric water heater tanks can take twice as long.

 How a Hot Water Tank Works